 Fascination with women’s hair enriches Japanese poetry from the most ancient, and Basho invested much attention into the beauty, grace, and sensuality of long black hair.
-To complement Basho's images of hair, we also explore images in the ancient Manyoshu, the 11th century Tale of Genji and in the 20th century Yosano Akiko's collection of tanka, Tangled Hair.
+To complement Basho's images of hair, we also explore images in the ancient poetry anthology Manyoshu, the 11th century Tale of Genji, and in the poetry of Basho's woman followers and the 20th century woman poet Yosano Akiko.

 Even when the renku stanza by Basho does not contain any hair, it is linked to a stanza about hair, and to understand the link is our quest.

 If you have been taught that Basho wrote about natural scenes – flowers, birds, insects, etc. – or the lonely desolation of growing old, may these 35 poems on long sensual hair open your mind to another Basho.